Mitch Lively: Hokkaido Nippon Ham Fighters

-Mexican Baseball (2016–present)

 Vaqueros Laguna

-On April 1, 2016, Lively signed with the Vaqueros Laguna of the Mexican Baseball League.
-He was released on April 28, 2016.
+On April 1, 2016, Lively signed with the Vaqueros Laguna of the Mexican League.
+In 12 appearances, he recorded a 3.00 ERA with 11 strikeouts across 12 innings of work.
+Lively was released by Laguna on April 28.

 Broncos de Reynosa

 On May 2, 2016, Lively signed with the Broncos de Reynosa of the Mexican Baseball League.
+In 32 appearances out of the bullpen for the Broncos, Lively logged a 1.72 ERA with 40 strikeouts and 8 saves across 36 2/3 innings pitched.

+Washington Nationals (second stint)

+On August 18, 2016, Lively signed a minor league contract to return to the Washington Nationals organization.
+In 6 appearances for the Double–A Harrisburg Senators, he recorded a 5.79 ERA with 6 strikeouts and 1 save over 4 2/3 innings of work.
+Lively elected free agency following the season on November 7.

 Bravos de León

-On March 7, 2017, Lively announced that he would return to the Mexican Baseball League with the Bravos de León.
+On March 7, 2017, Lively announced that he would return to the Mexican League with the Bravos de León.
 He had a record of 7–2, and led the team in ERA (2.41).
 He tied for the team lead with 60 strikeouts, despite missing part of the season with an injury.
 He became a fan favourite in León, and acquired the nickname "The Boss".

-Venados de Mazatlán

-He remained in Mexico to play for the Venados de Mazatlán of the Mexican Pacific League for the 2017–2018 season.
+Lively remained in Mexico to play for the Venados de Mazatlán of the Mexican Pacific League for the 2017–2018 season.
 He had a 9–2 record, and the nine wins led the league.
 He had eight straight wins at one point in the season.
 His 2.50 ERA was second-lowest in the league, and his 63 strikeouts were second-best in the league.
-He was named Pitcher of the Year by the Mexican Pacific League.
-Following the conclusion of the 2018 CPBL season, Lively returned to Mexico to pitch for the Venados de Mazatlán of the Mexican Pacific League for the 2018-19 winter season.
-He had a record of 3–1, 0.77 ERA, 44 strikeouts in 47 innings pitched.
+Lively was subsequently named Pitcher of the Year by the Mexican Pacific League.

-On August 19, 2021, Lively signed a contract to return to the Venados de Mazatlán for the 2021 season.